Description | This article describes the difference in SIP inspection configuration and behavior between v7.0 and v7.2.5. |

 In v7.0, if a similar firewall policy is not configured in the FortiGate, SIP traffic is not inspected by SIP ALG.

-This means that after an upgrade to version 7.2.5 or more recent, SIP traffic will be inspected by default even if the firewall policy configuration is set to flow inspection mode.
-If no VoIP profile is defined in the firewall policy, the 'default' VoIP profile is used for SIP ALG inspection.
+This means that after an upgrade to v7.2.5 or more recent, SIP traffic will be inspected by default even if the firewall policy configuration is set to flow inspection mode.

-To disable SIP traffic inspection by SIP ALG either:
+To disable SIP traffic inspection by SIP ALG, either:

 Option 1: